yanmxa/genpilot/sample/runbooks/cluster-unknown.md

 ### klusterlet controllers

+The **related controllers** about this issue include:

-The **klusterlet agent controller**(`deploy/klusterlet -n open-cluster-management`), reconciles the Klusterlet CR(klusterlet), and is responsible for creating the **klusterlet registration agent controller**(`deploy/klusterlet-registration-agent -n open-cluster-management-agent`), which updates the cluster lease on the hub cluster.
+- **klusterlet controller**(`deploy/klusterlet -n open-cluster-management`):  reconciles the customize resource(CR) klusterlet.
+And is responsible for creating the **klusterlet registration agent controller**(`deploy/klusterlet-registration-agent -n open-cluster-management-agent`).

+- **klusterlet registration agent controller**(`deploy/klusterlet-registration-agent -n open-cluster-management-agent`): which updates the cluster lease on the hub cluster.

-(1) Check if the existence of the klusterlet registration agent below on the managed cluster.
+(1) Check if the existence of the klusterlet registration below on the managed cluster.

 ```bash
 # get the deployment
 oc -n open-cluster-management-agent get deploy/klusterlet-registration-agent --context <managed-cluster-context>
 ```

-The unknown status is caused by the Klusterlet registration agent instance not running, or there may be internal issues preventing it from updating the managed cluster on the hub.
+The unknown status is caused by the `klusterlet registration agent` instance not running, or there may be internal issues preventing it from updating the managed cluster on the hub.
 We need to explore further with the following two cases:

 If the pod instance of the deployment is present, go to (2) try to check its logs to see if any errors are preventing the creation of the klusterlet registration agent.
 If the the pod instance of the deployment is not present, go to (3) check the klusterlet agent which is responsible create the registration agent.